 - While this is not always an exact rule with Google and there can be some variation, 60 characters is a good target to shoot for.

-The best length for a meta description can vary and Google has been known to change to length of characters it displays.
+The best length for a SEO meta description can vary and Google has been known to change to length of characters it displays.

-Impressions, Clicks and Website Visitor Traffic?
+Impressions, Clicks and Website Visitor Traffic

 The content of the Title can have a direct impact on which search terms or keywords the given web page will rank for in the search engines.
 Better constructed Titles can result in better rankings (Top 10 vs. 41 – 50) and more visitors to your website.
 This aligns with a key goal of Search Engine Optimization (SEO).

-A well-crafted description of the web page can be the difference between receiving “impressions”, or views on the search engine results page, and getting a searcher to actually click on the link (click through) and visit your website.
+A well constructed meta description of the web page can be the difference between receiving “impressions”, or views on the search engine results page, and getting a searcher to actually click on the link (click through) and visit your website.